 Conclusion

-Tipping is a continuous companion to our culinary explorations as we go through the diverse dining experiences, from restaurants and cafes to hostels and hotels.
-It is a practice that encourages us to think about, empathize with, and interact with the people who help to create our dining experiences.
-It enables us to navigate the cultural, moral, and ethical facets of eating out, making sure that our actions are consistent with our values and the social norms of the environment in which we live.
+Tipping is a continuous companion to our culinary explorations, from restaurants and cafes to hostels and hotels.
+It is a practice that encourages us to think about.
+To empathize with and interact with the people who help to create our dining experiences.
+It enables us to navigate the cultural, moral, and ethical facets of eating out.
+Making sure that our actions are consistent with our values and the social norms of the environment in which we live.

-A Guide to Tipping Etiquette in Montenegro: What to Know
+Tipping in Montenegro: A Quick Guide and What to Know in 2026